-Following the completion of the Company's IPO, no additional awards and no shares of the Company's common stock remain available for future issuance under the 2011 Plan.
+Following the completion of the Company's IPO in June 2021, no additional awards and no shares of the Company's common stock remain available for future issuance under the 2011 Plan.
 However, the 2011 Plan will continue to govern the terms and conditions of the outstanding awards previously granted thereunder.